 This is the responsibility of the school’s supervisory team.
 There may be several schools visiting CWP at the same time.
 It is the school’s responsibility to ensure they have a suitable method for identifying their students.
 Wearing an identifiable uniform, wrist band, vest, or similar, assists CWP to identify students from individual schools.

 CWP staff are not required to provide a Working With Children Check because they are not solely responsible for any children, without a parent/guardian/teacher being present.

 It is the responsibility of the school to ensure that their supervisory team have appropriate clearances for working with children.

 It is the school’s responsibility to ensure they have an adequate method of communication between students and their supervisory team.

 Upon arrival, the teacher-in-charge will provide a mobile phone number to CWP.
 This ensures that CWP can make contact with the school, if need be, for the duration of the excursion.

-CWP staff and volunteers contact each other by CB Radio and/or mobile phone.
-Urgent messages from one school group to another can be made by contacting the closest CWP staff member or volunteer.
+CWP staff contact each other by CB Radio and/or mobile phone.
+Urgent messages from one school group to another can be made by contacting the closest CWP staff member.

 School staff may use the CWP telephone for urgent calls.